22 Stories for 2022: Alumni Share Their Journeys Beyond SNHU (Part 2)

 Affordability was another key reason for her choice.
 “I was able to pay my way and walk away without debt by taking a class a semester and two during the summer,” she said.

 As she hoped, Conticchio was able to change careers as a result of her master’s degree.
-While she started in this new field at entry level, she is now a senior accountant who trains new staff.
+While she started in this new field at entry level, she is now a senior accountant.
 She said her college experience not only advanced her career possibilities but also brought her a group of friends she still keeps in touch with and allowed her to experience different cultures.

 Samantha (Whittier) Staebner ’14